andrewShillito/spring-and-hibernate/notes/beanLifecycleNotes.md

 #### Prototype lifecycle
-Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Any custom init method --> given to client code -> no further spring reference to that bean instance This means that prototype scoped beans must be cleaned up by the client code
+Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Any custom init method --> given to client code -> no further spring reference to that bean instance This means that prototype scoped beans must be cleaned up by the client code (outside of standard java garbage collection)

 ## Method signatures of init-method and destroy-method functions
 #### Access modifier